mortovid/Computational-Methods-for-Finding-the-Stable-State-of-Convex-Morphable-Meshes/README.md

 This C++ project is used to convert a disk with a convex polyhedral metric into an isometric convex cap.
 It contains a halfedge data structure library `MeshLib` and an simple opengl viewer.

-This project was started as a result of the 2024 CSIRE program and was conducted under the supervision of Professor Gu at Stony Brook University.
+This project was conducted under the supervision of Professor Gu at Stony Brook University.
 Help was also provided by Gavin Li.

 ## System